 We have been producing wine since the ‘30s.
 Over the last twenty years we have embarked on a journey to adopt more environmentally sustainable farming methods, and obtained organic certification in 2015.

-Together with chef Enrico Crippa, we are the founding members of the Piazza Duomo restaurant, the only one in Piedmont with three Michelin stars.
+Together with chef Enrico Crippa, we are the founding members of the Piazza Duomo restaurant, the first one in Piedmont with three Michelin stars.

 We are patrons of the arts, nougat producers, storytellers, wine merchants.

 We are driven by an eclectic sense of curiosity that knows no bounds, but there is always method in our madness: everything is in the name of the Langhe.

 The Ceretto winery was founded in the 1930s: Riccardo Ceretto, who did not own any vineyards, produced wine from grapes he purchased.
 The turning point came when his sons Bruno and Marcello joined the business, with their innovative thinking for the time: the importance of the land.
 Though this seems obvious today, memories of the poverty of rural life in the Langhe region - described so well by Beppe Fenoglio in his novel “La Malora” (“Ruin”) - were still fresh, and Riccardo was reluctant to invest in purchasing land.

 In the 1960s, Bruno and Marcello started mapping out the land that produced the best wines, and buying the vineyards.
 They would never leave the region again.